Carnitas Tamale Pie

 Me too.
 Cause as much as I love carnitas, I did not eat 5 pounds of shredded Mexican pork in 2 days.
 There were too many other distracting things around.

 So those carnitas?
-Turns out they make a great topping for one of my favorite recipes ever: Tamale Pie.
+Turns out they make a great topping for one of my favorite recipes ever: Carnitas Tamale Pie.

 My original version had chicken.
 Now apparently I’m a grown up who makes carnitas, so I made this version of tamale pie with carnitas.
 From the crockpot.
 That’s totally grown up.